MarahSalahat/Capstone--Travel-App-Project/README.md

 # Capstone--Travel-App

 ## Overview
 The Capstone--Travel App is a project developed as part of Udacity’s curriculum.
 It allows users to input their desired travel location and date, providing information about the weather conditions on that date.
-If the trip is more than 7 days away, the app forecasts the weather, including the expected high and low temperatures, and displays an image of the location.
+The app forecasts the weather, including the expected high and low temperatures, and displays an image of the location.
 The app integrates with three external APIs: one for obtaining location coordinates (latitude and longitude), another for weather data, and a third for location images.

 ### Technical Specifications:
 - **Node.js Version:** v20.10.0